-- 5.B.1 For Emission Point AA-000 (Facility-wide), the permittee shall maintain monthly production records to determine the total VOC emissions for each 12-month period.
-The records shall include the following information: - (a) The total amount of rubber processed on a monthly basis and for each consecutive 12-month period; - (b) Identification of the VOC-containing material used on a monthly basis and in each consecutive 12-month period, including; - (1) The total amount of each VOC-containing material (by volume or weight) used each month. - (2) The total VOC contents of each VOC-containing material.
+- 5.B.1 For Emission Point AA-000 (Facility-wide), the permittee shall monitor and maintain monthly production records to determine the total VOC emissions for each consecutive 12-month period on a rolling basis.
+The records shall include the following information: - (a) The total amount of rubber processed on a monthly basis and for each consecutive 12-month period on a rolling basis; - (b) Identification of the VOC-containing material used on a monthly basis and in each consecutive 12-month period on a rolling basis, including; - (1) The total amount of each VOC-containing material (by volume or weight) used each month. - (2) The total VOC contents of each VOC-containing material.
 A description of the methodology used to determine the VOC content. - (3) The density of each coating, adhesive, solvent, or other VOC containing material used, unless the material usage is measured in pounds. - (c) Calculations to determine the monthly and rolling 12-month total VOC emissions using the records required above.

-The permittee shall maintain copies of all records and reports on site in accordance with Condition 5.A.3 and shall make them available upon request by DEQ personnel.
-The permittee shall submit a summary of these records to DEQ in accordance with Condition 5.A.4.
+The permittee shall maintain copies of all records and reports on site in accordance with Condition 5.A.3 and shall make them available upon request by MDEQ personnel.